DefinitelyTyped/tsd/README.md

 > TypeScript Definition Package Manager

 TSD is a [TypeScript](http://www.typescriptlang.org/) definition file package manager.
 Easily download and install community contributed definition files to use in TypeScript projects from [DefinitelyTyped](https://github.com/borisyankov/DefinitelyTyped).

 :warning: Version `0.5.x` not backwards compatible with the config files from earlier versions.

-:bangbang: Version `0.5.x` is an alpha version and not ready for production.
+:bangbang: Version `0.5.x` is a functional alpha version and not ready for production.

 ### How to install

 :bangbang: Not yet. ~~TSD is installed using [node](http://nodejs.org/) and [npm](https://npmjs.org/).
 To install TSD use:~~

     $ npm install tsd -g

+:wrench: For development or preview from a git-checkout:

+	$ npm install
+	$ grunt build
+    $ npm install . -g

 ### Usage